 Managing blood glucose is critical to prevent symptoms and complications for patients diagnosed with prediabetes, Type 1, or Type 2 diabetes.
 Self-testing your blood sugar can help detect when the levels are high or low.
 In addition, it enables you to monitor the impact of diet, exercise, and diabetes medications on your blood glucose and to track whether you’re achieving your overall treatment goals.

 Self-monitoring at home is simple with handy kits that include a lancing device, finger strips, and a glucometer that stores readings and reports time-based averages.
+Make sure you are using an accurate blood glucose monitor for reliable results and effective health data tracking.

 Measuring levels with continuous glucose meters (CGMs)